shaas1704/The-Settlers-of-Catan-Data-Viz./README.md

 robberCardsLoss - total cards lost from robbers, knights, and other players' monopoly cards<br>
 tribute - total cards lost when player had to discard on a 7 roll (separate from previous column.)<br>
 totalLoss - sum of previous 3 columns.<br>
-totalAvailable - totalGain minus totalLoss.<br>
+totalAvailable - totalGain minus totalLoss.<br><br>
+EX: in game 1, player 1's first settlement was on a 6-lumber, 3-clay, and 11-clay.<br>